vision-x-dataspace/dlr-dataspace-onboarding/docs/file-transfer/postman/bob.md

 # Initiate Transfer

-In this step a `Transfer Process` is initiated in a similar way to the `Contract Negotiation` by additionally referencing the `Contract Agreement` by its `ÌD` and providing sufficient addresses and credentials for the `Connector` providing the `Offer` to put the file in some bucket of an `AmazonS3` storage.
+In this step a `Transfer Process` is initiated in a similar way to the `Contract Negotiation` by additionally referencing the `Contract Agreement` by its `ID` and providing sufficient addresses and credentials for the `Connector` providing the `Offer` to put the file in some bucket of an `AmazonS3` storage.

 The `ID` of the `Transfer Process` is automatically retrieved and stored as variables in the `Postman Collection`.